 Just as server errors or slow server responses can reduce your crawl rate limit, a quick-responding server can improve your crawl rate limit.
 An increased crawl rate limit allows more connections to crawl your site.

-Tying into the previous factor, a faster site is a sign of reliable servers and increases crawl rate.
+Tying into the previous factor, a faster site is a sign of reliable servers and increases the crawl rate.
 In addition, having a faster site means fewer timeouts—and fewer pages wasting your site’s crawl budget.

 Keeping a clean sitemap and updated directives in your robots.txt file reduces crawl budget waste on pages not intended for search results.
 Search parameter URLs count toward your crawl budget if you don't specify otherwise, which can keep bots from crawling more important pages on your site.

-Although Google won’t necessarily disregard your sitemap if there’s more than 1% dirt (i.e. URLs that don't return a 200 response code), it still wastes crawl budget to submit these pages for crawling.
+Although Google won’t necessarily disregard your sitemap if there’s more than 1% dirt (i.e. URLs that don't return a 200 response code), it still wastes the crawl budget to submit these pages for crawling.
 On the other hand, Bing is still up in the air about whether it will “trust your sitemap less” if it contains more than 1% of dirt.
 Even though Google is the preeminent search engine, we can’t leave 33% of search traffic on the table with such a simple mistake.

 The index ratio (ratio of pages submitted to pages indexed) is a great indication of how efficiently your site is being crawled.
 Aim for a 1:1 index ratio in Google Search Console.
 If you’ve submitted sitemaps and noticed a low ratio, look for the following: